jacob-fenster/NGS_gRNA/README.md

 Nextflow will run each module in its own docker container with all dependencies installed It will have two profiles for running locally or globally

+## Brainstorming for next steps
+1. Volcano plot in R with corresponding gRNA plots in R
+1. homology search each hit aginst swisprot/uniref db
+1. network analysis
+1. FBA

+## growth rate analysis
+ratio of mutant growth rate to WT:
+    e/g
+    where e is the lfc enrichment of mutant vs doublings of culture.
+    There are 10^.5 doublings = 3.162278

 # test case bb merge.
 Must specify read 2 otherwise it goes interleaved
 bbmerge.sh in=test_data/CJ019-C1-8hshort_R1_001.fastq in2=test_data/CJ019-C1-8hshort_R2_001.fastq out=testmerge.fq outu=unmergedtest.fq ihist=ihisttest.txt